-You can find this by searching for it in the search bar at the bottom left of your screen, or by going into your control panel, hardware and sound, then clicking Device Manager.
+You can also find it by searching for it in the search bar or by going into Control Panel, Hardware & Sound, then clicking Device Manager.

 Once you open it up, you’ll be greeted by a window that looks like this:

 This particular PC doesn’t have Bluetooth, and that's why there is no entry in the list called ‘Bluetooth Radios’.
 The sections are listed alphabetically, so it would be right at the top if the machine did have it.

 However, do check under the ‘Network adapters’ section a little further down as Bluetooth can also be listed there too.
 Again, if you don't see anything, then your PC does not have it.

 If anything in this section says ‘Bluetooth’ then you’re in luck, and your machine has Bluetooth functionality here.

 How do I add Bluetooth to my PC?